fh-logician/PyLogic/README.md

 The Quine-McCluskey algorithm is built into this so there is no need to depend on other Quine-McCluskey packages to use in PyLogic.
+ * Note: Once I regain access to my PyPI account, I will make my own Quine-McCluskey code a requirement for this

 To use it, you just need to call the `simplify` method which will return a new `Tree` object of the simplified expression.